Skip to main content

 Getting started

-• Talk to your or GP about safe exercise for you
+• Talk to your or GP about safe exercise for you.

-• Start gently and build up slowly
+• Start gently and build up slowly.

-• Find an an accredited exercise physiologist who specialises in cancer (use ESSA’s search tool to find someone near you or who can provide telehealth).
+• Find an accredited exercise physiologist who specialises in cancer (use ESSA’s search tool to find someone near you or who can provide telehealth).

 Exercise safely